-- 2007-2011 Professor, Department of Anatomy & Cell Biology, Wayne State University School of Medicine.
+- 2007-2011 Professor, Department of Ophthalmology, Visual and Anatomical Sciences, Wayne State University School of Medicine.

-- 2011-pre Professor, Department of Ophthalmology and Anatomy/Cell Biology; Scientific Director of the Ligon Research Center of Vision, Kresge Eye Institute, Wayne State University School of Medicine.
+- 2011-pre Professor, Department of Ophthalmology, Visual and Anatomical Sciences; Scientific Director of the Ligon Research Center of Vision, Kresge Eye Institute, Wayne State University School of Medicine.

 Links of Interest

 - Pan, Z.-H. Differential expression of high- and two types of low-voltage-activated calcium currents in rod and cone bipolar cells of the rat retina.
 J. Neurophysiol.
 83:513-527, 2000.

 - Pan, Z.-H. and Hu, H.-J. Voltage-dependent Na+ currents in mammalian retinal cone bipolar cells.
 J. Neurophysiol.
 84:2564-2571, 2000.

 - Pan, Z.-H., Hu, H.-J., Perring, P., and Andrade, R. T-type Ca2+ channels mediate neurotransmitter release in retinal bipolar cells.
 Neuron 32:89-98, 2001

 - Cui, J., Ma, Y.-P., Lipton, S.A., Pan Z.-H. Glycine receptors and glycinergic synaptic input at the axon terminals of mammalian retinal rod bipolar cells.
 J. Physiol.
 553:895-909, 2003.